filyouzicha/USW-LS/README.md

    USW-LS currently supports the format of instances for MaxSAT Evaluations before 2022.

-   To understand the format supported by NuWLS, please refer to the MaxSAT Evaluation 2022 rules (https://maxsat-evaluations.github.io/2022/rules.html#input).
+   To understand the format supported by USW-LS (NuWLS-2023), please refer to the MaxSAT Evaluation 2022 rules (https://maxsat-evaluations.github.io/2022/rules.html#input).